 The Brookline Housing Authority serves Brookline.

-As of March 31st, 2016 the Brookline Housing Authority manages 1,056 active Housing Choice Vouchers.
+As of the most recent VMS report, Brookline Housing Authority manages 1,065 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each:

 |Monthly Cost Per Voucher||$995||$1,936||$1,552|